Intel Evo laptops in 2023 – complete list, features, and expectations

 Of course, some of these requirements are rather subjective, such as the overall responsiveness with daily use, battery life, or audio quality, that’s why I still recommend going through detailed reviews to further research how these Evo-certified ultrabooks actually fare in real-life.

-Furthermore, keep in mind that not all Tiger Lake laptops are the same, as each implementation varies based on their size, thermal design, and power profiles.
+Furthermore, keep in mind that not all Evo laptops are the same, as each implementation varies based on their size, thermal design, and power profiles.
 That means the performance, thermals, and noise levels vary between different laptops built on the same hardware specs, and once again, only detailed reviews can explain what you’ll actually get with each product.

 With all these out of the way, let’s touch on the list of Evo-Certified laptops down below.
 We’re constantly updating these lists, but if you spot anything that should be in here and is not, please tell us about it in the comments section at the end of the article.